Climate Careers

 Blocpower uses its own machine learning software to analyze each building to determine the most cost-effective way to insulate and electrify it; and it finances each project itself, leasing the heat pumps that it installs to building owners, with no upfront costs – structuring the lease so that owners’ energy savings are greater than their lease payments to Blocpower, and everyone comes out ahead.
 Through its Civilian Climate Corps, Blocpower has trained over 1000 individuals at high risk of gun violence in New York City to work electrifying buildings.
 It has retrofitted more than 1200 buildings so far.
 In November, 2021, the city council of Ithaca, NY voted to partner with Blocpower to electrify all of the buildings in the city (more than 6,000) by 2030.
 Since then, Menlo Park, CA has voted to partner with Blocpower to electrify over 10,000 buildings there, and several other cities are working on similar plans.

 Think about all the kinds of people that empower a company like Blocpower to accelerate heat pump deployment.
-There’s its founder, of course, who had the idea for the start-up.
+There’s its founder, of course, who had the idea for the startup.
 And there are all the people who work there now: the computer programmers who code the machine-learning software, the financial experts who structure the leases and obtain money from outside investors, the people who work in accounting, human resources, sales and marketing, and the technicians from the communities Blocpower serves who install heat pumps.
 All of them have careers working to accelerate a climate solution to the scale and speed we need.

 And the people at Blocpower are not working alone:

-• Their work is enabled by the locally-minded climate activists who pushed the city councils in Ithaca and Menlo Park to make the hard choice to electrify every single building; by the climate-minded community leaders in those places who decided to run for city council themselves; and by the professional in those cities’ planning departments who figured out how to make it happen.
+• Their work is enabled by the locally-minded climate activists who pushed the city councils in Ithaca and Menlo Park to make the hard choice to electrify every single building; by the climate-minded community leaders in those places who decided to run for city council themselves; and by the professionals in those cities’ planning departments who figured out how to make it happen.

 • Their work is enabled by the state legislators in New York and California who passed incentives for installing heat pumps, which help make Blocpower’s leases pencil out for building owners; and by all of the political activists who empowered and elected them (or ran for office themselves), and the political staff that supported them.